mohamedsaif/IntelligentExperiences.OnContainers/src/services/README.md

 If you faced issues in deploying KEDA, you can remove the deployment and consult the [KEDA documentations](https://keda.sh/)

+>NOTE: [Deploying KEDA](https://keda.sh/deploy/) shows how you can leverage helm in deploying KEDA (instead of using Azure Functions Core Tools).

 ```bash

 func kubernetes remove --namespace keda